 This is the story of Melodie Hunter

 Melodie, 36, now lives in Las Vegas with her husband and their four children.
 Growing up feeling like an outcast in her family, Melodie found comfort through dancing and singing.
 When she was 19, she was asked to go on tour with an up-and-coming rapper and her thirst for fame led her to almost end up in human trafficking as an escort.
 She thankfully escaped and was able to pursue entertainment through hard work.
 She eventually made peace with how far she’d gotten and left the industry to start the next stage of her life as a mother.
-Today, Melodie works to help women live the best version of themselves.
+Today, Melodie works to help women live to the best version of themselves.
 Melodie was able to get a life full of love and joy because she knows how to see the glass as half full and follows her heart, always.